shdown/luastatus/plugins/dbus/README.rst

 -------------
 This plugin provides some functions to interact with D-Bus objects.
 All of them take a single argument named ``params``, which must be a table.

-Fields that are required by all the functions are the following:
+Fields that are understood by all the functions are the following:

 * ``bus`` (string): the bus to use: either ``"system"`` or ``"session"``.